Last Updated on March 29, 2021

 Spotted tail Quoll and Eastern Quoll

-See them at – Devils@Cradle on Cradle Mountain,
+See them at – [email protected] on Cradle Mountain,

 Thylacnine or Tasmanian Tiger

 See them at – Good question!
 Officially declared extinct in 1986.
-It took only 183 years after European settlers arrived to wipe out the entire population.
+It took only 183 years after the arrival of European settlers to wipe out the entire population.

 See them everywhere!
 We spotted echidna at the Bay of Fires, Freycinet National Park and on Cradle Mountain.

 See them at – Lakes of the Central Highlands, rivers and streams on south, south-west and north-west coasts.
-Geeveston Circuit Platypus walk.
-Cradle
+(You can also find platypus in Queensland at Broken River)

-Southern right whales – June to late October.
-Many give birth in Tasmanian waters.
+Southern right whales from June to late October when many give birth in Tasmanian waters.

 See them at – Penguin (obviously!)
 Bicheno and Bruny Island